softcover/softcover_book/chapters/getting_started.md

 ```
 \end{codelisting}

 The default book format generated by `softcover new` is *Markdown*---or, rather, a superset of Markdown that includes extensions to make it more suitable for writing longer documents.
-This includes the [kramdown](https://github.com/gettalong/kramdown) extensions (numbered footnotes, tables, etc.),  GitHub-style code fencing, and embedded \LaTeX  (Chapter~\ref{cha:markdown_documents}).
-Authors who want more fine-grained control over their documents (or who already know \LaTeX) can use `softcover new -p <name>` to generate a \PolyTeX\ template instead; see Chapter~\ref{cha:polytex_documents} for details.
+This includes the [kramdown](https://github.com/gettalong/kramdown) extensions (numbered footnotes, tables, etc.),  GitHub-style code fencing, and embedded \LaTeX\  (Chapter~\ref{cha:markdown_tutorial}).
+Authors who want more fine-grained control over their documents (or who already know \LaTeX) can use `softcover new -p <name>` to generate a \PolyTeX\ template instead; see Chapter~\ref{cha:polytex_tutorial} for details.

 We see from Listing~\ref{code:new_example_book} that `softcover new` generates a bunch of files, but the heart of it is the `chapters/` directory, which contains the Markdown source for the template book: